|

 Used with the author's permission.

 Charles P. Ries lives in Milwaukee, Wisconsin.
-His narrative poems, short stories, interviews, and poetry reviews have appeared in over two hundred print and electronic publications, and he is the author of a memoir, The Fathers We Find, and six books of poetry.
-Most recently, Charles was awarded the Wisconsin Regional Writers Association “Jade Ring” Award for humorous poetry.
-A founding member of the Lake Shore Surf Club, the oldest fresh water surfing club on the Great Lakes, Charles is the former poetry editor for Word Riot and a former member of the board at the Woodland Pattern Book Center.
+His narrative poems, short stories, interviews, and poetry reviews have appeared in more than 200 print and electronic publications.
+Charles is the author of a memoir, The Fathers We Find, and six books of poetry.
+Most recently, he was awarded the Wisconsin Regional Writers Association “Jade Ring” Award for humorous poetry.
+A founding member of the Lake Shore Surf Club, the oldest freshwater surfing club on the Great Lakes, Charles is the former poetry editor for Word Riot and a former member of the board at the Woodland Pattern Book Center.
 His work is archived at Marquette University and can be found at http://www.marquette.edu/library/archives/Mss/CPR/CPR-main.shtml).
+Charles is also the lyricist and voice for the art band, Charles P. Ries & The Minktronics; you can listen to them here.

 cork: